kanei/vantuch.cz/wp-content/plugins/easy-swipebox/README.md

 ## Main features

 1. Enqueuing of SwipeBox Javascript and CSS files.
-2. Customization of SwipeBox lightbox appereance and behaviour from the Lightbox Settings page.
+2. Customization of SwipeBox lightbox appearance and behaviour from the Lightbox Settings page.
 3. Autodetection of links to images or videos.
 You can exclude/include media types from the Autodetection Settings page.
 4. Other geek settings in the Advanced Settings page.